-In the U.S. structured credit product market, post-trade data about covered products has been disseminated to the public via the TRACE system since 2012.
-Similar to studies of the OTC corporate bond market, researchers have concluded that increased post-trade transparency in the structured credit market has the potential to reduce transaction costs, particularly in dealer-dominated markets where information asymmetries are most acute.43
+In the U.S. structured credit product market, post-trade data about an increasing range of products has been disseminated to the public via the TRACE system since 2012.
+Similar to studies of the OTC corporate bond market, researchers have concluded that increased post-trade transparency in the structured credit market has the potential to reduce transaction costs, particularly in dealer-dominated markets where information asymmetries are most acute.44

 Against this background of market research, IOSCO has recommended increased posttrade transparency in the global corporate bond and structured finance product markets.
-Concerning corporate bond markets, IOSCO concluded in 2004 that "regulatory authorities should assess the appropriate level of transparency in the market for corporate debt to facilitate price discovery and market integrity."44 IOSCO has further determined that post-trade transparency brings net benefits to structured finance product markets and recommended in 2010 that member jurisdictions seek to enhance post-trade transparency in the structured finance product markets in their respective jurisdictions.45 Building on these recommendations, IOSCO's 2012 review of the academic literature on post-trade transparency in the U.S. OTC bond market noted that this literature suggested increased transparency in the CDS market might reduce information asymmetries and transaction costs and might also discourage dealers from providing liquidity.46
+Concerning corporate bond markets, IOSCO concluded in 2004 that "regulatory authorities should assess the appropriate level of transparency in the market for corporate debt to facilitate price discovery and market integrity."45 IOSCO has further determined that post-trade transparency brings net benefits to structured finance product markets and recommended in 2010 that member jurisdictions seek to enhance post-trade transparency in the structured finance product markets in their respective jurisdictions.46 Building on these recommendations, IOSCO's 2012 review of the academic literature on post-trade transparency in the U.S. OTC bond market noted that this literature suggested increased transparency in the CDS market might